gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

             abort(HTTPStatus.UNPROCESSABLE_ENTITY, message="The GeoJSON polygon couldn't be processed.", error=err)

 ```

-Add this directly below the models. `@api.route` makes the endpoint accessible via `/polygon/area/` and provides a POST request method.
+Add this directly below the models.
+`@api.route` makes the endpoint accessible via `/polygon/area/` and provides a POST request method.
 `@api.expect` gives RESTPlus the information against what data model the incoming data should be serialized against, in this case the `polygon_feature`.
-The `validate=True` forces Flask-RESTPlus to check that the post Input is actually the same as the Api model.
+The `validate=True` forces Flask-RESTPlus to check that the post Input is actually the same as the api model.
-Inside the try|catch routine the POST input GeoJSON is transformed with `EPSG:3857` before the area can be calculated.
+Inside the try/catch routine the POST input GeoJSON is transformed with `EPSG:3857` before the area can be calculated.
 The reason for that EPSG is, that the example geojson coordinates are taken from a projected coordinate system.
 `Transform`, together with the coordinates, constructs a valid Polygon for us.
-The `area` function called in the end just returns the area of that polygon in m² back to the client that made the request to the endpoint.
+The `area` function called in the end returns the area of that polygon in squaremeters to the client.

-Enough of the code.
 Let's try it out.
-Start the server and go to `http://127.0.0.1:4000/api`.
-There you should see the new API by the name of `GeoAPI`.
-If you open it you'll see the POST function.
+Start the server and browse to `http://127.0.0.1:4000/api`.
+There you should see the new API by the name of `GeoAPI` and if you open it you'll see the POST function.

 In order to test it, expand the POST function and hit `TRY IT OUT!`.
 The result should be ~ `22689812`.
-Besides the functionality the Swagger-UI serves you with all the information and tools you need to make valid API calls.
+Besides the functionality the Swagger-UI provides you with all the information and tools you need to make valid API calls.
 A sophisticated JSON-Editor and an automatically constructed cURL query below as well as Example values on the right side.

-### PointToPointDistance
+### Euclidean distance from point to point

 Our second API endpoint will take two coordinates as query parameters, convert them to valid python constructs and calculate the distance between them.
 So please go ahead and paste this content below our last ednpoint to the bottom of the file:

 ```python
 @api.route('/point/distance/')
 @api.param('start_lat', 'Latitude of the start point e.g. 52.52624809700062', _in="query")